lale-help/lale-help/README.md

 Our [page objects](https://github.com/lale-help/lale-help/tree/323c94b1195272d81889dbe8a8d407ee0ae15a71/spec/page_objects) are based on the excellent [site_prism](https://github.com/natritmeyer/site_prism) gem.

-* don't put assertions directly in page objects, to keep them generic. but implement generic helper methods (`#has_helper?` `#completed?`) in them that can be reused in different specs (also see example above).
+* don't put assertions directly in page objects, to keep the objects generic.
+Implement generic helper methods (`#has_helper?` `#completed?`) in them instead, which can be reused in different specs (also see example above).

 * when interaction with one page leads to another page, have the page object return an instance of the new page object.
 That way you don't have to set things up in the spec file.
 Have a look at the form specs for examples.

-* assert strings by comparing the value obtained from the HTML page to the value from the factory created object, rather than hard-coding strings in every spec.
-The probability of our factories returning empty strings or nil values is very low.
+* assert strings by comparing the dynamic value obtained from the HTML page to the dynamic value from the factory created object, rather than hard-coding strings in every spec.
+The probability of our factories returning empty strings or nil values is very low, and we actually care that the values match, not that they are a certain string.

-* when using components / sections in page objects, don't expose them to the test; instead delegate from the page being used to reduce coupling.
+* when developing features and writing tests, try to identify and create reusable HTML/CSS components (see `app/assets/stylesheets/components` for examples).
+These only need to be written once and can then be reused.
+Often tests can be copy/pasted and slightly adapted if components are reused.

-* when developing features, try to identify and create reusable HTML/CSS components (see `app/assets/stylesheets/components` for examples).
-The page object / component for the test only needs to be written once and can be reused every time the component is used.
+* when using components ("sections") in page objects, don't access them directly from the test.
+Instead delegate to it from the page object.
+Have a look at the components in `spec/page_objects/_components` and how they are used to understand.

 * use [advanced / CSS3 selectors](http://www.w3schools.com/cssref/css_selectors.asp), like [:nth-of-type()](http://www.w3schools.com/cssref/sel_nth-of-type.asp) to find elements.
 They are faster to write/adapt than accessing the data you're interested in with Ruby, or adding extra classes to the HTML page.